StackVista/stackstate-docs/setup/otel/getting-started/getting-started-k8s-operator.md

 The operator manages one or more collector deployments via a Kubernetes custom resource of kind `OpenTelemetryCollector`.
 We'll create one using the same configuration as used in the [Kubernetes getting started guide](./getting-started-k8s.md).

 It uses the secret created earlier in the guide.
-Make sure to replace `<otlp-suse-observability-endpoint>` with your OTLP endpoint (see [OTLP API](../otlp-apis.md) for your endpoint) and insert the name for your Kubernetes cluster instead of `<your-cluster-name>`:
+Make sure to replace `<otlp-suse-observability-endpoint:port>` with your OTLP endpoint (see [OTLP API](../otlp-apis.md) for your endpoint) and insert the name for your Kubernetes cluster instead of `<your-cluster-name>`:

 {% code title="collector.yaml" lineNumbers="true" %}
 ```yaml